Palma targets holiday rentals: fines, Llevant and the big question about housing

 What inspections reveal — and what they hide

-Officials found several listings on booking platforms and opened proceedings.
+Officials found several listings on booking platforms and opened proceedings, a process shaped by rules such as the Digital Services Act.
 Result: many apartments temporarily stopped their offers.
 Visible success?
 Yes.
 Sustainable?
 Doubtful.
 Inspections expose acute violations; they are the tool with which the administration reacts.
 What they do not automatically provide are strategies against the deeper drivers: economic incentives for owners, a lack of social housing policy, and the market power of short-term rentals that can turn whole apartment buildings into mini-hotels.

 The neighborhood speaks